LetsBashDE/-SonsOfTheForestToolBox/README.md

 - Close the game or quit it completely.
 - Locate the place on your computer where you downloaded the "init.cmd" file.
 - Double-click the "init.cmd" file to run it.
-- Enter the amount you want to add to your savegame
-- Wait until the script is executed and the message "savegame modified" appears on the screen.
-- Reopen Sons of the Forest and load the last saved game.
-- Go to the strand

 ## German: Nutzung des Skripts
 - Starten Sie Sons of the Forest.